slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Dress shabbily and they remember the dress; dress impeccably and they remember the woman."
 -- Coco Chanel*

+> *"Beauty needs a witness.
+This the only thing a man ever needs to know."
+-- Zan Perrion*

 > *"Elegance is a physical quality.
 If a woman doesn’t have it naked, she’ll never have it clothed."
 -- Karl Lagerfeld*